World War II Vet celebrates 102 years

-CHIPLEY — Oscar Buchanan, known to his friends and family as "Buck," has lived a long and interesting life.
-This past Wednesday, he celebrated another milestone when he celebrated 102 years during one of the most unusual times in American history.
+CHIPLEY - Oscar Buchanan, known to his friends and family as "Buck" has lived a long a interesting life, marking many milestones including serving in World War II and the National Guard.
+This past Wednesday, he celebrated another milestone when he celebrated his 102nd birthday during one of the most unusual times in American history,

-RELATED: World War II veteran celebrates 100 years with memories of war, peace

 Buchanan was born in 1918 in West Bay.
 He was the oldest out of eight children.
 His father was a fisherman and a bookkeeper.
 At the age of 21, while serving in the National Guard in Panama City, World War II broke out and he was sent into the Army to serve.